MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 ## Site lifecycle management

+> [!NOTE]
-This feature is currently rolling out and may not yet be fully available for all organizations.
+> This feature is currently rolling out and may not yet be fully available for all organizations.

 SharePoint sites are growing rapidly, and one of the major challenges faced by IT administrators is managing the lifecycle of the large number of sites.